uflhenrydu508/uflhenrydu508/README.md

 ### Hi there 👋

+I am Honglin (Henry) Du, a first-year Ph.D. student in the Department of Industrial and Systems Engineering at the University of Florida.
+I earned two bachelor's degrees from Tianjin University in China.
+After completing my undergraduate studies, I attended Duke University to pursue a master's degree in Environmental Management.
+Following a year of work experience in the US, I made the decision to transition my career towards roles that involve substantial data analysis.
+Subsequently, I pursued another master's degree in Statistics at the University of Delaware while concurrently working at Barclays, where I conducted risk management for Barclays' cobrand credit cards.

+Throughout my journey, I have either studied or worked in over 6 states, including California, Delaware, Georgia, Massachusetts, Minnesota, North Carolina, and my current location in Florida.
+During my leisure time, I have developed a habit of working out at the gym and occasionally going swimming.

 <!--
 **uflhenrydu508/uflhenrydu508** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.